OpenMPT/openmpt/README.md

     If you need further help with the VST and ASIO SDKs, get in touch with the main developers.

- -  You need the DirectX SDK to enable DirectSound output.
-If you don't want this, uncomment `#define NO_DSOUND` in the file `common/BuildSettings.h`.

- -  To compile the project, open `mptrack/MPTRACK_08.SLN` (if you're using VS2008) or `mptrack/MPTRACK_10.SLN` (VS2010 or later) and hit the compile button! :)

 ### libopenmpt and openmpt123